hypoyao/GYHttpMock/README.md

 ```

 ## Usage
+mocking a request before the real request anywhere.

 #### Mock a simple request
 It will return the default response, which is a 200 and an empty body.